Is Life Insurance Halal or Haram?

 But all may not yet be lost.
 There are potentially two ways to go about dealing with this: (1) either one gets a policy where one can dictate what underlying investments the policy is invested in (and then opt for all Shariah-compliant assets; or (2) one chooses a policy where the underlying assets are largely Shariah-compliant, and then gives away as charity the portion that is not.
 I am not a huge fan of this latter option as whole life insurance certainly isn’t as necessary as a pension, say, can be.
 So one can quite easily just choose to invest in the whole range of other Shariah-compliant investment products available instead.

-Final thought: as we know Life insurance is a way for individuals to financially protect their loved ones in the event of their death but there are also other alternative forms of protection such as creating wills to ensure your estate is distributed according to Islamic law.
-You can start by creating one from here.
+Final thought: as we know life insurance is a way for individuals to financially protect their loved ones in the event of their death but there are also other alternative forms of protection such as creating an Islamic will to ensure your estate is distributed according to Islamic law.